2018–19 Belarusian Cup

-2018–19 Belarusian Cup is the twenty eighth season of the Belarusian annual cup competition.
+2018–19 Belarusian Cup is the 28th season of the Belarusian annual cup competition.
 Contrary to the league season, it is conducted in a fall-spring rhythm.
-It started in May 2018 and concluded with a final match in May 2019.
-Winners of the Cup will qualified for the first qualifying round of the 2019–20 UEFA Europa League.
+It started in May 2018 and concluded with the final match in May 2019.
+Shakhtyor Soligorsk won the Cup and qualified for the first qualifying round of the 2019–20 UEFA Europa League.

 Participating clubs

-The following teams will take part in the competition:
+The following teams participated in the competition:

 First round

 In this round 2 amateur clubs were drawn against 2 Second League clubs.
 The draw was performed on 3 May 2018.
 The matches were played on 12 and 13 May 2018.

 Another 3 amateur clubs and 12 Second League clubs were given a bye to the Second Round.
 Rukh Brest did not participate.

 Second round

 In this round 2 winners of the First Round were joined by another 30 clubs.
 The draw was performed on 3 May 2018.
 The matches were played on 11 and 13 June 2018.